 Why is it Difficult to Use AngularJS in Large Applications?

 AngularJS already tries to address some of the issues arising with larger applications such as end-to-end testability, encapsulation through directives and controller/view-separation.
 Also there already exist best practices on the organization of larger applications.
-However it is not obvious how to isolate and possibly even reuse larger blocks of functionality as experienced by the application user.
-AngularJS offers many ways to couple your components, but few ways to reliably decouple them:
+However it is not obvious how to isolate and possibly even reuse larger blocks of functionality as perceived by the application user.
+AngularJS offers many ways to couple your components, but only few ways to reliably decouple them:

 - binding to shared scope properties harms stability due to side effects